cdruss/starter-projects/webflux-reactive-rest-api/README.md

 This is a very basic example of a Reactive WebFlux endpoint listening on port 8090 (configured in resources/application.properties)

-Includes 2 very simple GET endpoints and WebClient for testing
+Includes 2 GET endpoints and WebClient for testing

 `` $ ./mvwn spring-boot:run  ``